ngobibibnbe/drag-stream/README.md

 For each dataset and each method.

 **Notices:**
-Details on characteristics of the datasets and hyperparameters we found are summarized in the file: [summary_of_the_experiment.pdf](https://github.com/nams2000/anomaly-detection-in-data-stream/blob/master/summary_of_the_experiments.pdf).
+Details on characteristics of the datasets and hyperparameters we found are summarized in the file: [summary_of_the_experiment.pdf]

 ## Referencies: